Xilinx/finn/docs/about.md

 <img src="img/finn-example.png" alt="drawing" width="400"/>

-FINN is an
+FINN is an ML framework by the Integrated Communications and AI Lab of AMD Research & Advanced Development.
-experimental framework from Xilinx Research Labs to explore deep neural network inference on FPGAs.
+It provides an end-to-end flow for the exploration and implementation of quantized neural network inference solutions on FPGAs.
-It specifically targets <a href="https://github.com/maltanar/qnn-inference-examples" target="_blank">quantized neural networks</a>, with emphasis on generating dataflow-style architectures customized for each network.
-It is not
-intended to be a generic DNN accelerator like xDNN, but rather a tool for exploring the design space of DNN inference accelerators on FPGAs.
+FINN generates dataflow architectures as a physical representation of the implemented custom network in space.
+It is not a generic DNN acceleration solution but relies on co-design and design space exploration for quantization and parallelization tuning so as to optimize a solutions with respect to resource and performance requirements.
 <br>
 ## Features